muydanny/backend-curriculum-site/module2/lessons/factory_bot.md

 **Relationships**

 Want to create an object but it has a belongs_to and needs an associated object to be created?
 Now we have a artist or two created and two songs.
 We have more tools to DRY this up even more.
-If we create our song prepopulated with a artist, we don't need to create artists in our song index test.
+If we create our song pre-populated with a artist, we don't need to create artists in our song index test.

 ```ruby
 #spec/factories/song.rb